-Herpetic stomatitis is a viral infection of the mouth that causes ulcers and inflammation.
-These mouth ulcers are not the same as canker sores, which are caused by a different virus.
+Herpetic stomatitis is a viral infection of the mouth that causes sores and ulcers.
+These mouth ulcers are not the same as canker sores, which are not caused by a virus.

-Your health care provider can usually diagnose this condition by looking at the mouth sores.
-Further tests are not usually done.
+Your child's doctor can usually diagnose this condition by looking at your child's mouth sores.

 Sometimes, special laboratory tests can help confirm the diagnosis.